Skip to content

 Request Parameters

-- clientid (string): A unique identifier for the client making the request.
+• clientid (string): A unique identifier for the client (numeric ID or client UUID).

 The server will respond with a JSON object that typically includes a status message indicating the success or failure of the operation, along with any relevant data related to the user information submitted.